Megaparsec tutorial

 (that is, possibly zero) indented tokens or require at least one such

 token.
-We can either allow indentBlock
+We can either allow indentBlock to detect the indentation level of

 the first indented token and use that, or manually specify the indentation